NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 Why is this needed?
 --------------------

 When Deep Learning (DL) frameworks first emerged as the vehicle for training and inference models, they were designed around kernels optimized for a particular platform.
-As a result, many backend details -- which normally should get encapsulated within the kernel-framework implementation -- instead get muddied up in the framework's language, and sometimes even in the the model itself.
-This makes the adaptability and portability of DL models to different frameworks or backends inherently complex and expensive.
+As a result, many backend details were being exposed in the model definitions, making the adaptability and portability of DL models to other or more advanced backends inherently complex and expensive.

-This problem remains largely unchanged today: an algorithm writer cannot easily adapt her or his model to other frameworks.
-Nor does the traditional approach allow the freedom to experiment or test a model with different backends or on better hardware; teams get locked into a framework and their model either has to be entirely rewritten for the new framework, or re-optimized with the newer hardware and kernel in mind.
-Furthermore, any hard-earned optimizations of the model (usually focused on only one aspect, such as training performance) from its original topology break with a change, update, or upgrade to the platform.
+The traditional approach means that an algorithm developer cannot easily adapt his or her model to different backends.
+Making a model run on a different framework is also problematic because the user must separate the essence of the model from the performance adjustments made for the backend, translate to similar ops in the new framework, and finally make the necessary changes for the preferred backend configuration on the new framework.

-We designed the Intel nGraph project to reduce these kinds of engineering complexities.
-While optimized kernels for deep-learning primitives are provided via libraries like Intel® Math Kernel Library for Deep Neural Networks (Intel MKL-DNN), there are also several compiler-inspired ways in which performance can be further optimized.
+We designed the Intel nGraph project to substantially reduce these kinds of engineering complexities.
+While optimized kernels for deep-learning primitives are provided through the project and via libraries like Intel® Math Kernel Library (Intel® MKL) for Deep Neural Networks (Intel® MKL-DNN), there are several compiler-inspired ways in which performance can be further optimized.

 =======